Everything You Need to Know About Wisdom Teeth:

 Ensure you provide your full medical and dental history and a list of all the medicines you take.
 This should include prescription and over-the-counter medication, along with vitamins and supplements which may need to be stopped or reduced when having a tooth removed.

-Dr Linc will take an X-ray of the area to plan the best way to remove your tooth.
-If you are having wisdom teeth or multiple teeth removed, Dr Linc may recommend an OPG, a Dental CT or panoramic X-ray.
-This X-ray captures all of your teeth at once and will show several things that help to guide Dr Linc during your tooth removal, including:
+Your Dentist will take an X-ray of the area to plan the best way to remove your tooth.
+If you are having wisdom teeth or multiple teeth removed, they may recommend an OPG or a Dental CBCT.
+This X-ray captures all of your teeth at once and will show several things that help to guide your Dentist during your tooth removal, including:

 What to Expect During Your Tooth Removal?

 During an extraction, you can expect to feel pressure, but no pain.
-If you feel any pain or pinching, tell Dr Linc.
+If you feel any pain or pinching, tell your Dentist right away.

 What to Expect After Your Wisdom Tooth Removal?

-After your Wisdom Tooth extraction, it may be a good idea to have someone drive you home and stay with you.
+After your Wisdom Tooth extraction, your will need someone drive you home and stay with you if you have any kind of sedation.
 You will be given post-surgery instructions, and it is very important that you follow these instructions to avoid any infection or complications.

-Dr Linc will decide if you need stitches, and whether they be stiches that dissolve or stitches that need removing.
-Dissolving stitches will usually take one to two weeks; rinsing with warm salt water will help your stitches dissolve.
+Your Dentist will decide if you need stitches, and whether they be stitches that dissolve or stitches that need removing.
+Dissolving stitches will usually take one to two weeks to dissolve.
+Rinsing with warm salt water will help your stitches dissolve.